Fumblerooski: Origin and notable uses

 The origin of the fumblerooski goes back to the early days of football, when similar trick plays were relatively common, and has been attributed to pioneering coach John Heisman.
 An early documented use of the fumblerooski came in 1930, when University of Tennessee quarterback Bobby Dodd called the fumble play in a game against Florida.
 The play, which Dodd later said he had also run with his high school team, went for a long gain on the Volunteers' only offensive scoring drive during their win.
 It was also used by Greenville High School during the 1933 Texas High School Football Championship.

 In the 1984 Orange Bowl game, #1 ranked Nebraska trailed Miami 17–0 after the first quarter.
 Early in the second quarter, Nebraska coach Tom Osborne called for the play, whereby Nebraska quarterback Turner Gill effectively "fumbled" the snap from center Mark Traynowicz, by setting it on the turf.
 The ball was picked up by offensive guard Dean Steinkuhler, who ran the ball 19 yards for a touchdown.
 Nebraska had run the play before, having first tried it twice in a 17–14 loss to Oklahoma in 1979.
-Reflecting on the game years later, Miami coach Howard Schnellenberger denounced the use of the play:
+Reflecting on the game (which Miami eventually won) years later, Miami coach Howard Schnellenberger denounced the use of the play:

 The play was used by the Oklahoma Sooners four years later in the 1988 Orange Bowl game, also against the Miami Hurricanes, who fell prey to the fumblerooski in a national championship game for a second time.
 Sooner quarterback Charles Thompson left the ball for offensive guard Mark Hutson, who proceeded to run for a touchdown.
-Oklahoma, like Nebraska four years earlier, would suffer the same fate in that they would eventually lose to Miami 20–14, costing them their undefeated season and their national championship.
+Oklahoma would go on to suffer the same fate as Nebraska four years earlier, in that they would eventually lose to Miami 20–14, costing them their undefeated season and their national championship.

 On October 20, 1990 Florida State tried to run the play against Auburn in the 4th quarter while holding a 7-point lead.
 However, an Auburn defender saw the football on the field and fell on the intentional fumble before FSU's guard could get to it.
 Auburn would score the tying touchdown on the ensuing drive and eventually win on a last-second field goal by Jim Von Wyl, marking one of the very rare occasions that the play failed.

 Tulane appeared to execute the play for a 21-yard touchdown run against Alabama in a game on October 10, 1992; however, guard Andy Abramowicz's knee was on the ground as he picked up the ball, resulting in him being down at the spot.